 A recent global study showed that almost 85% of travel managers believe they can achieve savings by ensuring compliance.
 Most see the achievement of compliance – or getting travellers to follow policy – as a major challenge.

 Here are some steps you can take to help your travellers make good choices.

 Create a formal policy

 The first step to compliance is the creation of a formal travel policy.
-It needs to be detailed and might might answer the following questions as an example:
+It needs to be detailed and might answer the following questions?

 - who can travel

 - when they can travel